matrix-profile-foundation/matrix-profile-foundation.github.io/website/posts/meet-yue-lu.md

 <img alt="Yue Lu" src="/images/yue.jpg" style="max-width: 300px;">

+*The Matrix Profile Foundation is excited to partner, this summer, with two UCR researchers who will help expand the quality and functionality of our codebases!
+Yue Lue and Kaveh Kamgar bring a wealth of valuable experience that will serve the Matrix Profile community well.
+In this post, learn a little bit more about Yue and her time with MPF!*

 ## Introduce who you are/your current role at UCR
 My name is Yue Lu.
 I am a first-year Ph.D. student in the Department of Computer Science and Engineering at the University of California, Riverside.
 Before joining UCR, I received my B.S. degree in Software Technology and Application (with First Class Honors) from Macau University of Science and Technology in 2018.
 I am now working with Dr. Eamonn Keogh on time-series mining.
 My research interests include data mining, time-series analysis and deep learning.